khanhha/khanhha.github.io/_posts/2019-02-02-Thin-Plate-Splines-Warping.md

 In this part, the main stages to warp a real input image from the estimated Thin-Plate function in the previous section will be described in detail.

 ### Build remap data structure

-First a remap data structure will be constructed by sampling from the estimated continuous functions $f_{x'_i}$ and $f_{y'_i}$.
+First a remap data structure will be constructed by sampling from the estimated continuous functions $f_{x_i'}$, and $f_{y_i'}$.
 This data structure stores warped/deformed locations in the warped image for each location in the input image.
-An OpenCV function called $remap$ will use this data to interpolate colors for every pixel in the warped image.
+An OpenCV function called **remap** will use this data to interpolate colors for every pixel in the warped image.

 ```c++
 /* public methods */